Bobby Witt Jr. Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to give up the fourth-fewest home runs in baseball (15 total, 0.8 per game).
+- The Angels give up the third-fewest home runs in baseball (15 total, 0.7 per game).

-- Anderson (1-0) gets the starting nod for the Angels in his fourth start of the season.
-He's put together a 6.75 ERA in 14 2/3 innings pitched, with 10 strikeouts.
+- Detmers (0-1 with a 4.50 ERA and 19 strikeouts in 16 2/3 innings pitched) gets the start for the Angels, his fourth of the season.

-- In his most recent appearance -- in relief on Saturday -- the left-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.
+- The lefty last appeared in relief on Sunday, when he threw 2/3 innings against the Kansas City Royals while giving up hits.

-- In three games this season, the 33-year-old has an ERA of 6.75, with 6.1 strikeouts per nine innings.
-Opponents are batting .322 against him.
+- In three games this season, the 23-year-old has amassed an ERA of 4.50, with 10.7 strikeouts per nine innings.
+Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.